 These green mats coating our lakes are algae bloom which are a surefire sign of eutrophication.
 Eutrophication is caused by excess phosphates and nitrogen in the water.
 These fertilizers help the algae to grow even faster than normal.
 As the algae rapidly reproduces and then dies, the the remains sink to the bottom of a given body of water.

-Their biomass turns into an incredibly rich mud where bacterial decayers thrive.
-Due to their unnatural quantities and massive appetites, the oxygen in the water is too rapidly consumed which effectively kills the other living organisms in the water and creates an inhospitable environment for potential inhabitants.
+The biomass then turns into an incredibly rich mud where bacterial decayers thrive.
+Due to the unnatural quantities and massive appetites of the bacterial decayers, the oxygen in the water is too rapidly consumed which effectively kills the other living organisms in the water and creates an inhospitable environment for potential inhabitants.

 This process results in the premature death of a body of water [a process that normally takes 150 years can occur within approximately a year].
-Locations that have become eutrophic are denoted as “dead zones”.
+Locations that have become eutrophic are considered “dead zones”.

 The majority of damage from eutrophication in the United States is caused runoff from lawn fertilizer, although commercial fertilizers contribute significantly to the problem.
 In the United States, it is estimated that 70 million tons of pesticides, fertilizers, and herbicides are applied annually to lawns in the United States.
 This is 10 times the amount used by farmers.
 Other sources include runoff from cities, sewage and even N and P used inland that is transported by the wind to varying water sources.

 To add insult to injury, according to the website beyondpesticides.org: